 Work by prior operators included sampling hematite-rich jasperoid breccia outcrops that reportedly returned gold assays ranging from below detection to 21.94 g/t gold.
 Barite and fluorite are noted in the geological reports and a prior operator completed 4,200 meters of rotary drilling in 1984.
 Numerous shallow sub-gram gold intervals are reported over tens of meters from the drill program.
 Controls on mineralization appear to be poorly understood at this time.

-A 3% NSR is payable to NER on production from some claims on the property.
+A 2% NSR is payable to NER on production from some claims on the property and a 1% NSR is payable to Sandstorm from all the claims on the property.